rclone/rclone/docs/content/yandex.md

     rclone sync /home/local/directory remote:directory

+Yandex paths may be as deep as required, eg `remote:directory/subdirectory`.

 ### Modified time ###

 Modified times are supported and are stored accurate to 1 ns in custom